How Do I Prevent Fleas And Ticks On My Puppy?

 Starting at the head, gently comb through your puppy's fur, paying close attention to areas where fleas and ticks are commonly found.
 After each stroke, inspect the comb for any signs of these parasites.
 If you spot any, immediately dip the comb into a bowl of soapy water to drown and kill the fleas or ticks.

-By incorporating regular grooming and thorough inspections into your puppy's routine, you can minimize the risks of fleas and ticks and keep your furry friend healthy and happy.
+By incorporating regular grooming and thorough inspections into your puppy's routine, you can minimize the risks of fleas and ticks and keep your furry friend and happy.

-and Shampooing
+Bathing and Shampooing

 Bathing your puppy is not only an essential part of their hygiene but also an effective way to prevent fleas and ticks.
 Proper bathing techniques, the right choice of shampoo, and consistency in frequency are key factors in keeping these parasites at bay.